-While there are all types of fruit salads like Best Ever Boozy Fruit Salad (who would have thought), Cheesecake Fruit Salad (so happy there is such a thing) or Frozen Fruit Salad (which is great to make ahead and pull it out 20-minutes before you serve, this way you can always have it on hand).
+While there are all types of fruit salads like Pineapple Mojito Fruit Salad Recipe (who would have thought), Cheesecake Fruit Salad (so happy there is such a thing) or Frozen Fruit Salad (which is great to make ahead and pull it out 20-minutes before you serve, this way you can always have it on hand).
 If you would love some more fruit salad recipe ideas, I did a round up of all my favorites, Best Fruit Salad Recipes and you can guarantee I am heading over to add this LEMON POPPY SEED FRUIT SALAD.

 The hardest part about this salad is really just cutting up the fruit, but that doesn’t take much time especially if you have some little helpers like me.
 I had made this salad for dinner but made it in the early afternoon and it didn’t make it to the evening.
 Which is a good sign around here.

 The glaze on this salad makes it unique with lemon juice & zest and of course poppy seeds.
 The glaze once it has sat on the fruit for a bit becomes a bit watery – so if you want just mix it up or you can even strain some of the juices out which is what I do right before serving.
 But these juices – oh, so good!